GryphusOneSeven/workshopJavaApp/install.md

 ## maven installation
 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+You can think of Maven as a CMake tool but for java projects.

 Use the following command to install maven :